jessepav/lacygoill-wiki-backup/tmux/option.md

     set -s  terminal-overrides 'xterm*:Tc'
     set -as terminal-overrides 'st*:Cs=\E]12;%p1%s\007'

-If tmux didn't split after  the value of 'terminal-overrides' after `xterm*:Tc`, then it would consider `xterm*` as being  the terminal type pattern for the `Cs` capability, which would  prevent us from resetting the color  of the cursor with `$ printf '\033]12;3\007'` in st (since 'st-256color' doesn't match 'xterm*').
+If tmux didn't  split the value of 'terminal-overrides'  after `xterm*:Tc`, then it  would consider  `xterm*` as  being the  terminal type  pattern for  the `Cs` capability, which would  prevent us from resetting the color  of the cursor with `$ printf '\033]12;3\007'` in st (since 'st-256color' doesn't match 'xterm*').
 And yet,  in practice, we can  reset the color of  the cursor in st  + tmux with